starskyreverie/cvplayground.ai/README.md

 ## Overview

 CVPlayground is designed to explore various methods of defining, training, and inferring computer vision models.
-The core motivation is to experiment with different frameworks and hardware implementations with BabyCNN.
+The core motivation is to experiment with different frameworks and hardware implementations.

-Check out the README in `nn/` to learn more about `BabyCNN` and the different ways it's implemented.
+Check out the README in `nn/` to learn more about the model being studied, `BabyCNN`, and the different ways it's implemented.

 ## Motivation